How to Use ButterCMS with Astro: Complete Guide

 ButterCMS is an API-first content management system designed to be developer-friendly while keeping things simple.
 It comes with a built-in blog engine, pages, and reusable components, so you do not have to model everything from scratch.
 If you have ever set up a headless CMS and spent more time configuring content types than actually building features, ButterCMS aims to skip that phase entirely.

-For Astro developers, ButterCMS provides a clean REST API with a JavaScript SDK.
+For Astro developers, ButterCMS provides a clean REST API with an isomorphic JavaScript SDK that ships built-in TypeScript definitions.
 You fetch content at build time, generate static pages, and get the performance benefits of Astro with the content flexibility of a hosted CMS.

 Prerequisites